Alvis1986/MiningPoolMiner/README.md

 ###### This will change the fault tolerance limit from +/-10% to +30/-25%.

 ###### Q19.
-MultiPoolMiner is not mining the most profitable algorithm.
+MiningPoolMiner is not mining the most profitable algorithm.
 Why?
 ###### A19.
 MPM version 2.7 introduced a smarter spike resistance for both of your hashrate and coin difficulty/price ratio.
 This feature will detect and handle mining accordingly to prevent you losing time and profit.
 The usual case is, if an algorithm's price fluctuates a lot, then the short time profit might appear to be higher, but by the time you have mined it for a period of time, the coins will be exchanged for a much lower price and your mining will be less profitable.
 This is due to the PPLNS(+) nature implemented in the pools.
 To mitigate this effect MPM uses an 24h mean price (if provided by the pool) when determininig the most profitable algo. (#712, #713, query re NH to be resolved/omitted)

 ###### Q20.
 I am getting the following error: "NetFirewallRule - Access denied"
 ###### A20.
 You cannot put MultiPoolMiner inside directorires such as Program Files.
 Extract it to a non-restricted or user-created folder such as Desktop, Downloads, Documents, C:\MPM\ etc.

 ###### Q21.
 My antivirus says the .zip package contains a virus or MultiPoolMiner tries to download viruses.
 What should I do?
 ###### A21.
-MultiPoolMiner is open-source and used by many users/rigs.
+MiningPoolMiner is open-source and used by many users/rigs.
 It also downloads miners from github releases that are open-sourced projects.
 That means the code is readable and you can see for yourself it does not contain any viruses.
-Your antivirus generates false positives as the miner software used by MultiPoolMiner are often included in malicious programs to create botnets for someone who wants to earn a quick buck.
+Your antivirus generates false positives as the miner software used by MiningPoolMiner are often included in malicious programs to create botnets for someone who wants to earn a quick buck.
 There are other closed-source miner program included in the package such as the Claymore miners.
 These come from legendary ranked or trusted/respected members of the bitcointalk community and used by a large number of users/rigs worldwide.
 You can exlude these miners if you wish by following the instructions in FAQ#2 and delete their software from your system.

 ###### Q22.
 How to disable dual-mining?